netascode/terraform-aci-nac-aci/docs/terraform/overview.md

 ## Automated Testing

-To perform automated testing [aac-tool](../../cli/overview/) can be used to dynamically render the [Robot](https://robotframework.org/) test suites and subsequently [Pabot](https://pabot.org/) to execute the tests.
+To perform automated testing, [aac-tool](../../cli/overview/) can be used to dynamically render the [Robot](https://robotframework.org/) test suites and subsequently [Pabot](https://pabot.org/) to execute the tests.

 Test suites can be categorized in three groups: